Vasectomy Reversal

 Choosing to extract and freeze sperm

-Some males choose to have sperm extracted and frozen (cryopreservation) as part of their vasectomy reversal surgical procedure as a backup plan in case the surgery is unsuccessful.
-The patient wants to father a child through assisted reproductive technology (ART), such as in vitro fertilization (IVF).
-Sperm can be retrieved directly from the testicle during surgery in a procedure called testicular sperm extraction, or TESE.
-This is recommended for all men undergoing a reversal because the success rate is never 100%, and the average success is around 90-95% across all time frames for the vasectomy interval.
+Sperm can be retrieved directly from the testicle during surgery in a procedure called testicular sperm extraction (TESE).
+This is recommended for all men undergoing a reversal because the reversal success rate is never 100%.
+The average success is around 90-95% across all time frames since the vasectomy.

-Vasectomy reversal rarely leads to serious complications, but as with any surgery, there are risks.
+Vasectomy reversal rarely leads to severe complications, but as with any surgery, there are risks.
 These include:

 • Infection at the surgery site.
 This is very uncommon, but infections are a risk with any surgery and may require treatment with antibiotics if one occurs.